Stuff I Wish You’d Quit Saying: Do Not Taste

 I know, so irritating.

 Every morning he goes into town and gets… I hope you are sitting down, ONE PLAIN CAKE DONUT and a cup of coffee.
+Taste buds don’t seem to be a motivating factor for him.

 This is strange to me.